dlangk/langkilde/posts/2024-06-13-complexity-intelligence-and-anti-fragility.md

 have a calculator in our pocket.
 Or our watch.
 All analytical work is going in that direction.
 Crunching numbers, matching patterns, extrapolating trends - all of that is a commodity.
 Fortunately, that is not at all a threat to humanity.
 We did not build a dominant position in our ecosystem on memorization.
-We built our position on the ability to navigate complexity.
+We built our position on the ability to navigate complexitty.
 Lean into that.

 What is my point?
 My point is that intelligence is not primarily about solving complicated problems.
 It's actually about solving complex problems.
 Decision-making under uncertainty in unpredictable environment with a lot of